Marco15453-Archived/NukeLock/README.md

 # NukeLock
-A simple plugin that allows user with perms to lock the nuke (You cannot cancel it after it has been activated)
+A simple plugin that allows Customization of the Warhead

 # Commands
 Name | Permission | Description | CommandType